Year 5

 English

-Our budding writers have explored a wide range of genres: Biographies and fact files; Persuasive writing on wildlife protection; Playscripts, with a focus on dialogue and stage directions and Immersive storytelling inspired by Arabian Nights
+Our budding writers have explored a wide range of genres: biographies and fact files; persuasive writing; playscripts, with a focus on dialogue and stage directions and storytelling inspired by Arabian Nights

 Science

-Year 5 scientists: The vastness of space; The principles of forces, including levers and pulleys; The properties of materials
+Year 5 scientists: the vastness of space; the principles of forces, including levers and pulleys; the properties of materials; the life cycle of plants and animals.

-Art & Design: Explored the ancient art of mosaics; Created lino prints, building on previous printing skills; Designed and crafted canopic jars, linking art with history; In D&T, pupils designed prayer mats, connecting with their historical studies
+Art & Design: explore the ancient art of mosaics; create lino prints, building on previous printing skills; design and craft canopic jars, linking art with history.
+In D&T, pupils designed prayer mats, connecting with their historical studies and build wooden toy furniture.

 History: The Ancient Egyptians and Ancient Islamic civilisations, exploring their innovations and cultural impact